TechxArtisanStudio/Openterface/docs/faq/minikvm/op-minikvm.md

 - **Open Source**: Both hardware and software

 #### What host computers are compatible? {: #mini-kvm-host-compatibility }
-To use this mini-KVM, the host computer must install one of these [host applications](/quick-start/#install-host-application) to support MacOS, Windows, Linux and Android.
+To use this mini-KVM, the host computer must install one of these [host applications](/app) to support **MacOS, Windows, Linux and Android**.

 #### What target devices are compatible? {: #mini-kvm-target-compatibility }
 No pre-installation or configuration is required on the target device.
 As long as the target device supports UI operations with video output (e.g., HDMI, VGA) and has a USB port to receive emulated keyboard and mouse control (HID) signals, it can be used.
 Thus, supported target device platforms include Windows, MacOS, Linux, Android, and iOS.